 Central West End

-Perched on the eastern edge of Forest Park, the chic Central West End is full of charming sidewalk cafés, galleries, antique shops, boutiques and pubs.
+Perched on the eastern edge of Forest Park and over a century old, the chic Central West End is full of charming sidewalk cafés, galleries, antique shops, restaurants, boutiques and pubs.
 It’s a little European, a little New York and totally St. Louis.
 The CWE is the perfect place to relax and people-watch after exploring the neighborhood’s popular visitor attractions.

 How to get there